-THIS CHARTER SCHOOL CONTRACT (hereinafter referred to as the "Charter"), entered into this 24 day of May 2016, is between THE SCHOOL BOARD OF HILLSBOROUGH COUNTY, FLORIDA, a public corporate body operating and existing under the laws of the State of Florida (hereinafter referred to as the "Sponsor") and the Bay Area Charter Foundation, LLC d/b/a Woodmont Charter School, a Florida limited liability company that is taxed as a disregarded entity and wholly-owned by the Florida Charter Educational Foundation, Inc., a Florida not for profit corporation (hereinafter referred to as the "School").
+THIS CHARTER SCHOOL CONTRACT (hereinafter referred to as the "Charter"), entered into this 26 day of April 2016, is between THE SCHOOL BOARD OF HILLSBOROUGH COUNTY, FLORIDA, a public corporate body operating and existing under the laws of the State of Florida (hereinafter referred to as the "Sponsor"), KIDS COMMUNITY COLLEGE CHARTER SCHOOL, INC. d/b/a Kid's Community College Charter High School, a not for profit corporation organized under the laws of the State of Florida (hereinafter referred to as the "School").